 As a doctor, Chekhov went out of his way to help the poor (who were not particularly hard to find in Tsarist Russia).
 As a writer, he evolved from a popular “lowbrow” comedic writer to a literary figure as venerated as Dostoyevsky and Tolstoy.
 But, always, he studied the craft the way a scientist studies anything, with a deep need to objectively understand the world, even if, as a writer, it was a often world of his own creation.

 His letters are fascinating.
 They are also public domain, which means 100% free (yay, free!).
 Creighton University has collected many of the key sentences and paragraphs about the craft of writing in one place (so, I guess, “Here’s your How To book”): Anton Chekhov on Writing.
-If that taste makes you want to read a much larger, less focused, but richer collection, check out either The Letters of Anton Chekhov to his Family and Friends or the Project Gutenberg version of the same book (yes, still public domain, which means, yay, still free).
+If that taste makes you want to read a much larger, less focused, but richer collection, check out the Project Gutenberg version of the Letters of Anton Chekhov to His Family and Friends (yes, still public domain, which means, yay, still free).

 Even Chekhov’s papers are no substitute for exposing yourself to good writing in a deep, meaningful way.
 But if you want to experience something that is as close to sitting down for the night with the great masters and a bottle of scotch as any of us are likely to get, buy a bottle of scotch and start reading.
 Those collections are a goldmine.
 They are arguably the greatest wealth of writing tips in existence, and completely free.